Abhisek8895/Car-Price-Predictor/README.md

 - **Flask**: For building the web application.
 - **Machine Learning**:
   - Linear Regression
-  - Ridge Regression
 - **Libraries**:
   - `pandas` for data manipulation.
   - `numpy` for numerical computations.
-  - `matplotlib` and `seaborn` for data visualization.
   - `scikit-learn` for building and evaluating the machine learning models.
   - `pickle` for model serialization.